Netri-100224/DiaryVerse/README.md

 * **External API Keys:**  Keys for integrating with external APIs like ZenQuotes (for motivational quotes), WeatherStack (for weather data, if used), and Mailtrap (for testing email functionality).

-## Development 👨‍💻

-DiaryVerse uses Java, Spring Boot, and Maven.
-The project structure follows standard Spring Boot conventions.
-See the Project Structure section below.

-## Testing 🧪

-*(Testing details are not available from the provided files.
-This section is omitted for now.)*

-## Deployment 🚢

-*(Deployment instructions are not available from the provided files.
-This section is omitted for now.)*

 ## Project Structure 🗂️